mdda/worldtree_corpus/README.md

 **\*\*\*\*\* New August 31st, 2019: Code Release \*\*\*\*\***

-Released mplementation of the submission for the shared task of the EMNLP [TextGraphs 2019 Workshop](https://sites.google.com/view/textgraphs2019/home).
+Released implementation of the submission for the shared task of the EMNLP [TextGraphs 2019 Workshop](https://sites.google.com/view/textgraphs2019/home).

 ## Introduction